bolepp/easy-code-loader/docs/README.md

  easy-code-loader Built-in a large number of abbreviation matching rules, so that writing code can be greatly simplified, specific rules click the link below to see：

-<a href="https://bolepp.github.io/easy-code-loader/tool/rules.html">Click to view the built-in matching rules</a>
+<a href="https://bolepp.github.io/easy-code-loader/tool/rules.html" target="_blank">Click to view the built-in matching rules</a>

 ## Online Compiler Tool
  Implement online code compilation.
 Note that online compilation does not support compilation for abbreviated imported files and automatic addition of PX to CSS files.：

-<a href="https://bolepp.github.io/easy-code-loader/tool/index.html">Open online compilation immediately</a>
+<a href="https://bolepp.github.io/easy-code-loader/tool/index.html" target="_blank">Open online compilation immediately</a>